stride3d/stride-docs/en/manual/scenes/entities/transform/matrices.md

 * 🟩 More control over local and world transformations.
 * 🟩 Already used by many utility methods (e.g. `SetWorld`).
 * 🟩 Easier access to world values.
-* 🟥 To ensure correct values, matrices need to be [manually updated](#updating-matrices) first.
+* 🟥 To ensure correct values, **matrices need to be [manually updated](#updating-matrices) first**.
 * 🟥 Matrix values are read-only.

 ## Updating matrices

-Matrices are updated by a processor after every update tick.
+Matrices are **updated by a processor after every update tick**.
 This means that when an entity is first added to a scene, or when it's transform changes after an update, the matrices become out-of-date.

-Matrices can be manually updated using [`UpdateLocalMatrix`](xref:Stride.Engine.TransformComponent.UpdateLocalMatrix) and [`UpdateWorldMatrix`](xref:Stride.Engine.TransformComponent.UpdateWorldMatrix).
-It's recommended to call these methods before doing anything with matrices to ensure they are valid.
+Matrices can be manually updated using [`UpdateLocalMatrix`](xref:Stride.Engine.TransformComponent.UpdateLocalMatrix) and [`UpdateWorldMatrix`](xref:Stride.Engine.TransformComponent.UpdateWorldMatrix). **It's recommended to call these methods before doing anything with matrices** to ensure they are valid.

 ## Matrix properties